function61/id/README.md

-Our Single-Sign-On ("SSO") server and client library.
+Our Single-Sign-On ("SSO") server and client library for multi-tenant architectures.
+Usable both as:

+- remote SSO server
+- embeddable inside a standalone application

 The server works also on AWS Lambda.